fredericpfisterer/Jekyll-Gulp/readme.md

 Use Gulp on top of Jekyll

-> I actually won't maintained this repo anymore as I migrated to laravel mix : https://github.com/fredericpfisterer/jekyll-mix
+> I actually won't maintain this repo anymore as I migrated to laravel mix : https://github.com/fredericpfisterer/jekyll-mix

 ## Features
 * Bourbon Bitters and Neat preinstalled